 This house, to me, is the epitome of chic, faded glamour, it’s a house of stories – old and new – and is very much Alice Temperley’s own Wonderland.

-Read our interview with Pearl Lowe and take a tour of her beautiful Somerset home here.
+If you enjoyed this, why not read our interview with Pearl Lowe and take a tour of her beautiful Somerset home here.
+And discover more from The Home Page below…